The cost model problem

 Governance, safety, and compliance

-Illustrative share: 8% to 15% of total AI TCO, often higher in regulated settings.
+Typical range this layer can reach: 8% to 15% of total AI TCO, depending on deployment.
+Often higher in regulated settings.

 Includes